 Safety in the Desert

 - Wear appropriate footwear.
-I had on my Keen trekking sandals in these photos – and they were perfect for both the trail and the stream.
+I am wearing my favorite trekking sandals in these photos – and they were perfect for both the trail and the stream.

 - Sunscreen, hat, and sunglasses will be your best friends.